jeovanebarbosazup/las-vegas-dice-app/README.md

->This is a companion project to The App Brewery's Complete App Development Bootcamp, check out the full course at [www.appbrewery.co]
+>This is a companion project to The App Brewery's Complete App Development Bootcamp.